 Some general rules are to:

 Entertainment – One of the big advantages of the NBN is its ability to stream high definition video.
 This means you can take advantage of the range of streaming services like Stan, Presto, Netflix and Quickflix.
 Some ISPs will throw in a few months free subscription to a streaming service or zero rate any data you use on these applications.
 This means any data you use watching content on a streaming service will not be counted towards your monthly data limit.
+Some ISPs also offer entertainment packages with their non-NBN plans.

 What affects the quality of my broadband?